- Cirrhosis is scarring of the liver, which impairs liver function and can be life-threatening if severe.

-If cirrhosis becomes so serious it causes the liver to fail, it can be life-threatening.
+If cirrhosis becomes very serious it causes the liver to fail and can be life-threatening.

 What causes cirrhosis?

-While anything that damages the liver can cause cirrhosis, the most common causes are:
+Anything that damages the liver can cause cirrhosis, but the most common causes are:

 - drinking too much alcohol over many years (chronic alcohol abuse)